Convert WMV to MP4 on Windows: 3 Methods

 - Open the WMV in Clipchamp.

-- Trim the timeline to remove dead air at the start and end.
+- Trim the timeline to remove dead air.

 | Situation | Export choice |